gyaresu/gyaresu.github.com/_posts/2012-08-01-apache-mysql-and-php-on-os-x-mountain-lion.md

         AllowOverride All
     </Directory>

-Of course I don't want to have to add that for every project so we'll whether it annoys me enough to solve.
+Of course I don't want to have to add that for every project so we'll see whether it annoys me enough to fix.

 So that wasn't terribly hard at all.
 Great post from [coolestguyplanettech.com](coolestguyplanettech.com).